-- informs all users that Internet/email use is monitored; - has the educational filtered secure broadband connectivity through the LGfL; - uses the LGfL filtering system which blocks sites that fall into categories (e.g. adult content, race hate, gaming).
-All changes to the filtering policy are logged and only available to staff with the approved 'web filtering management' status; - uses USO user-level filtering where relevant; - ensures network health through use of Sophos anti-virus software (from LGfL); - Uses DfE, LA or LGfL approved systems including DfE S2S, LGfL USO FX2, Egress secure file/email to send 'protect-level' (sensitive personal) data over the Internet - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students. - Uses specialised software to secure mobile and off site devices, linked to user areas, for all staff and students
+- informs all users that Internet/email use is monitored. - has the educational filtered secure broadband connectivity through the LGfL. - uses the LGfL filtering system which blocks sites that fall into categories (e.g. adult content, race hate, gaming).
+All changes to the Filtering Policy are logged and only available to staff with the approved 'web filtering management' status. - uses USO user-level filtering where relevant. - ensures network health through use of Sophos anti-virus software (from LGfL). - uses DfE, LA, or LGfL approved systems including DfE S2S, LGfL USO FX2, Egress secure file/email to send 'protect-level' (sensitive personal) data over the Internet. - uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site. - works in partnership with LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect pupils. - uses specialised software to secure mobile and off-site devices, linked to user areas, for all staff and pupils.

-Network management (user access, backup)
+Network Management (user access, backup)